 Managing Pulmonary Arterial Hypertension

 Being diagnosed with a chronic illness like PAH is life-changing.
-Patients will need to have a close relationship with a PAH expert as well as an excellent support system of family and friends.
+You will need to have a close relationship with a PAH expert and would benefit from a strong support system of family and friends.

 Many pulmonary hypertension care centers require visits every few months and regular testing such as echocardiograms and 6-minute walk testing.
-Some centers will do right heart catheterizations every year to see how well treatment is working on pulmonary pressures and heart function.
-Additionally, it is essential to take your medications exactly as directed, being careful not to run out or change your schedule unless directed by your doctor.
-It is also important to get yearly flu and pneumonia vaccinations.
+Some centers will do right heart catheterizations every year to see how well treatment is working on managing pulmonary pressures and heart function.
+Additionally, it is essential to take your medications exactly as directed, being careful not to run out or change your schedule unless directed by your healthcare provider.
+It is also important to stay up-to-date on all recommended vaccinations.

-PAH patients should adopt or continue these lifestyle changes to maintain their health.
+Patients with PAH should adopt or continue these lifestyle changes to maintain their health.

 - Quitting smoking and avoiding secondhand smoke is one of the most important decisions you can make.
 The American Lung Association offers great resources to help you quit.

 - Though PAH may make you feel fatigued, it is important to stay active and exercise as much as possible.
-You may need to avoid activity such as weight lifting that can put too much strain on your lungs and heart.
-Ask your doctor for help creating a safe exercise plan.
+You may need to avoid activities such as weightlifting that can put too much strain on your lungs and heart.
+Ask your healthcare provider for help creating a safe exercise plan.

 - Avoid sitting in a hot tub or sauna, as well as traveling to high altitudes, as that can also put strain on your lungs and heart.

 - Eating healthy will be an important part of managing your disease.
-Many doctors suggest avoiding saturated fat, trans fat and cholesterol and limiting your salt intake.
+Many healthcare providers suggest avoiding saturated fat, trans fat and cholesterol and limiting your salt intake.

-- Pregnancy can put strain on your body and for a patient with PAH be possibly life-threatening, so this is a subject you should discuss with your doctor prior to becoming pregnant.
+- Pregnancy can put strain on your body and for a patient with PAH be possibly life-threatening, so this is a subject you should discuss with your healthcare provider prior to becoming pregnant.